fractastical/icombinators/docs/interaction_combinators.md

 However, interaction combinators are more general:
 - Not limited to lambda calculus
-- Can encode any interaction system
+- Can encode many interaction systems
 - Focus on structure, not semantics

 ## Significance

-### Minimal Universal System
+### Minimal Expressive System

 With only **3 symbols** and **6 rules**, interaction combinators are:
-- The simplest known universal graph rewriting system
+- A simple and expressive graph rewriting system
 - A foundation for understanding computation at the structural level
-- Proof that computation can emerge from very simple local rules
+- Demonstration that computation can emerge from simple local rules

-### Graph Rewriting Universality
+### Graph Rewriting Expressiveness

-Lafont universality means:
+Lafont's result demonstrates:
-- Any graph rewriting system can be encoded
+- Significant expressiveness for encoding interaction systems
-- Not just Turing machines, but any interaction system
+- Ability to encode lambda calculus and related systems
-- Establishes graph rewriting as a fundamental computational model
+- Shows that graph rewriting can capture important computational patterns

 ### Foundation for Molecular Computing